vincejv/unbound-docker/README.md

 ## Recursive config

-The default config forwards forwards DNS queries to another DNS server over TLS.
-If you would rather this work as a recursive DNS server, you must [use a customized Unbound configuration](https://github.com/MatthewVance/unbound-docker#use-a-customized-unbound-configuration).
+The default config work as a recursive DNS server.
+If you would rather this work as a forwarding DNS server, you must [use a customized Unbound configuration](https://github.com/vincejv/unbound-docker#use-a-customized-unbound-configuration).
 An [example unbound.conf](https://github.com/MatthewVance/unbound-docker/blob/master/unbound.conf) file to configure unbound as a recursive server is available as a guide.

 ## Performance